Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

 \begin{remark} Although it may seem as if the nature of the two maps in (iii) are different, both of them arise from inverting maps of the form

 Taking $m=0$ produces the map~$τ$.
-Taking $m=2$ produces a map weakly equivalent to the map $t^{s,\ell}$ (note that $j_Γ\langle0\rangle$ in the pushout was already forced to be contractible by the map~$τ$).
+Taking $m=2$ produces a map weakly equivalent to the map $t^{s_1,s_2}$ because the object $\Yo{\langle0\rangle}$ in the pushout was already forced to be contractible by the map~$τ$.
 In fact, it is clear that we can alternatively localize at maps of the above form, which gives a somewhat more uniform description. \end{remark}

-The above conditions should be satisfied for an arbitrary fixed choice of all objects in factors other than the one under consideration.
-For instance, fixing an arbitrary object in $\Delta^{\times n}\times \Gamma$ should yield an $\infty$-sheaf of simplicial sets on $\cartsp$.
-This idea can be precisely expressed using the notion of a cartesian left Bousfield localization, which can be defined using the same universal property but requiring the left derived functor of the localization functor to preserve finite homotopy products.
-Even more concretely, we can reduce to the case of ordinary Bousfield localization as in the following definition.
+\begin{definition} The model structure on $\Gamma$-spaces is given by taking the injective model structure on $\sPSh(\Gamma)$ and performing left Bousfield localization at the morphisms \cref{monoidal1} and \cref{monoidal2}.
+We denote this model structure by $\sPSh(\Gamma)_{\local}$. \end{definition}

+This model structure on $\Gamma$-spaces has more cofibrations than the Bousfield–Friedlander model structure \cite{BousfieldFriedlander}, which, in turn, has more cofibrations than Schwede's Q-model structure \cite{Schwede}.
+All three model structures have the same weak equivalences.

+\begin{definition} The Rezk model structure \cite{Rezk.CSS} on $Δ$-spaces is given by taking the Reedy model structure on $\sPSh(\Delta)$, which coincides with the injective model structure, and performing left Bousfield localization at the morphisms \cref{segal1} and \cref{segal2}.
+We denote this model category by $\sPSh(\Delta)_{\local}$. \end{definition}